fulgidus/fulgidus.github.io/src/content/blog/Address-obfuscator/index.md

 ---
-title: The Making of EmailObfuscator.vue
+title: Building a Secure Email Obfuscator Component with Vue.js and Astro
-description: A Vue.js 3 Component that runs under Astro for Protecting Email Addresses from Scrapers
+description: A Vue.js 3 Component for Astro that Protects Email Addresses from Automated Scraping Bots
 pubDate: 2024-11-19T22:26:47
 image: ./hero-2.png
 tags: